 Lunch comes and goes; the container of lemon juice in my desk begins to decrease as I pour it once again on my green salad.
 I spice it up today with a scoop of Tuna.
 Neither I nor Sarah my lunch lady behind the counter, have any idea how much mayonnaise was added to this innocent scoop of protein.

-My vegetarian husband is allowing a small amount of fish this cleanse and I have to shop for dinner tonight—fish chowder with lots of veggies from the Wild Rose Meal Plan and Cookbook.
+I shop for dinner tonight—fish chowder with lots of veggies from the Wild Rose Meal Plan and Cookbook.
 I remember making this last year when I did the cleanse—easy prep and quite yummy.
 My drum, drum, drum headache moves to just behind my eyes for the remainder of the day.
 Not debilitating but a constant reminder that my body is cleansing and detoxing, I virtuously keep telling myself.
 Everyone at my office is noticing my endless running back and forth to the Boys Room but no verbal jesting…yet.

 My day runs much longer than anticipated so my trip to the St. Lawrence Market and Mike’s Seafood is re-routed to the local Metro store: Slim pickings for Cod, so I settle for Halibut instead.